 Think about it: The main purpose of developing such healthcare apps is to set up a doctor’s appointment and not educate patients on medicine.
 As a side note, did you know that up to 80% of app features remain unused?

 A chatbot sounds like a legit option for a doctor booking app, right?
 Well, let’s ponder why people choose such apps over scheduling a meeting over the phone.
 It’s to avoid waiting on the line and all the back and forth with operators, right?
-Patients just want to lock in a date and time and be on their way.
+Patients just want to lock in a date and time and be on their way, without ever dialing a phone number.

 Can you imagine a chatbot that is simpler than tapping an empty cell in a doctor’s timetable?
 I can’t either.
-Even with template answers offered by a chatbot, this feature seems overkill.
+Even with template answers offered by a chatbot, a doctor chat app seems a little overkill.

 Our Experience in Doctor Appointment Booking App Development